Ryan's Rate Commentary

 Rates Currently Trending: NEUTRAL

-Mortgage rates have been under pressure today.
-The MBS market improved by +23 bps last week.
-This may have been enough to decrease mortgage rates or fees.
-The market experienced high volatility last week.
+Mortgage rates are getting a little support today.
+The MBS market improved by +59 bps last week.
+This was enough to decrease mortgage rates or fees.
+The market experienced high volatility yesterday.

-Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) Tariffs, 2) Inflation and 3) The Fed.
+These are the three things that have the greatest ability to impact rates this week.
+1) The Fed, 2) Inflation and 3) Geopolitical

 This Week's Potential Volatility: HIGH